sanika-bhor/Mysql/SQL_Constraint.md

 );
 ```

-2. Adding a Primary Key to an Existing Table
+2. Adding a Not Null to an Existing Table
 ```sql
 ALTER TABLE users
 MODIFY username VARCHAR(50) NOT NULL;